ringcentral/ringcentral-softphone-ts/README.md

 Fix the certificate chain in production.
 Use `ignoreTlsCertErrors` only for a trusted development environment.

+### Registration fails

+Check all five credential values.
+Use the domain without its port, a regional `proxyTLS` value including its port, and credentials for an **Existing Phone** device (`OtherPhone` in the REST API).
+Use `enableDebugMode()` to inspect the registration exchange.

+### Audio is distorted or silent

+The input to `streamAudio()` must exactly match the sample format, rate, and channel count for the selected codec.
+The SDK does not resample or convert files.

 ## End-to-end test with real credentials